ty-porter/RGBMatrixEmulator/README.md

 ### Display Adapters

 By default, `RGBMatrixEmulator` uses `browser` as its display adapter for maximum compatibility with different operating systems as well as thread-safety.
-However, you can also use other display adapters as well if `pygame` does not suit your needs.
+However, you can also use other display adapters as well if the default adapter does not suit your needs.

 Currently supported display adapters are: